TGTGamer/TGTGamer/README.md

 <!--START_SECTION:waka-->
 **🐱 My GitHub Data**

-> 🏆 1,432 Contributions in year 2020
+> 🏆 1,436 Contributions in year 2020
  >
 > 📦 Used 2.2 kB in GitHub's Storage
  >
 > 💼 Opted to Hire
  >
-> 📜 8 Public Repository
+> 📜 8 Public Repositories
  >
-> 🔑 4 Owned Private Repository
+> 🔑 4 Owned Private Repositories

 **I'm a night 🦉**